Icon 1000 New Jack and Old Ghost

 The Old Ghost breathes freely through K&N filters and a Racefit exhaust while an Earls oil cooler keeps temperatures down when speeds get excessively high.
 Rear end performance has been stepped up with a Roaring Toyz swingarm and Ohlins TTX race shock.
 EBC rotors provide substantial stopping improvements and Avon rubber surrounds the custom billet wheels.

-Icon have also modified the look of the Ninja by tweaking the fairings to create an "endurance racer" look, complete with racing number 84 and plenty of parts manufacturer decals.
-The Icon 1000 rising sun style graphics pay hommage to the bikes far east origins as does the frequently sideways, drift style in which they ride in.
+Icon has also modified the look of the Ninja by tweaking the fairings to create an “endurance racer” look, complete with racing number 84 and plenty of parts manufacturer decals.
+The Icon 1000 rising sun style graphics pay homage to the bikes far east origins as does the frequently sideways, drift style in which they ride in.